mitshah1207/avon/README.md

 - Other dogs barking outdoors but fairly rare.
 If hears dog  --> "good dog" --> looks at us & gets treat
 - Postman --> once post is through the door, ask him to 'fetch the post', he does it for a treat.

+## Negative commands:
+Note: we generally use [positive reinforcement](https://www.humanesociety.org/resources/positive-reinforcement-training) approaches.
+We would try our very best not to resort to using the following negative commands, as much as possible, especially with this sensitive dog.
+- A gentle 'no' to discourage a bad behaviour - **"uh-uh"**
+- A firm 'no' if he does something seriously bad - **"NO."** in a sharp and assertive manner.
+- **"Get off"** if somewhere he should not be.

 ## Not allowed to:
 - **Bark** more than 1-2 times without consequence.
 See troubleshooting.
 - **Get on the window sill**.
 Used to look out and bark at dogs.
 - **Steal food.** If food dropped whilst preparing in kitchen, has been trained to look at you and only proceed to eating if you say: 'yes get it, good boy'

-## Negative commands:

-- A gentle 'no' to discourage a bad behaviour - **"uh-uh"**
-- A firm 'no' if he does something seriously bad - **"NO."** in a sharp and assertive manner.
-- **"Get off"** if somewhere he should not be.

 ## Troubleshooting: